zferentz/python-redilock/README.md

   print("Couldnt acquire the lock")
 ```

-Note that in the example above we lock for 10s and then we try to lock without blocking and that's why we see the print immediately.
-If you run the example twice - the second time will have to wait 10s until the lock (from the first run) is released .
+Note that in the example above we lock for 10s and then we try to lock without blocking .
+If you run the example twice - the second time will have to wait ~10s until the lock (from the first run) is released.

 ### Good to know and best practices
 * The TTL is super important. it dictates when to auto-release the lock if your code doesnt release it
   (in case of a bug or a crash).
 You should not rely on it for unlocking as your code should either unlock
   using the `unlock` function or via `with statement`.
-  As so, a large value (e.g 30-60 seconds) is probably fine.
+  As so, a large value (e.g 30-60 seconds) is probably fine as it will be used only in extreme cases.
 * you can specify TTL when instantiating the class or when performing the lock operation itself.
 * When using blocking lock there is a background loop that checks redis periodically if the lock is still acquired.
   The system uses check-interval of 0.25.
 You can modify this value if needed via the `interval` parameter.